pmareke/learn-ruby-with-tests/content.en/_index.md

 ## Learn Test-Driven Development with Ruby

 * Explore the Ruby language by writing tests.
 * **Get a grounding with TDD**.
-Rubyis a good language for learning TDD because it is a simple language to learn and testing is built-in.
+    * Ruby is a good language for learning TDD because it is a simple language to learn and testing is built-in.
 * Be confident that you'll be able to start writing robust, well-tested systems in Ruby.

 ## Who this is for